50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Claim requirements: Unlikely to ever work again in own/any occupation

-Want lump sum to cover medical expenses and debts
+The household wants a lump sum to cover medical expenses and debts at diagnosis

-Need funds for experimental treatments not covered by Medicare
+There is a desire to access funds for experimental or ancillary treatments not fully covered by Medicare

 Can I claim trauma insurance multiple times?